A lot of gyms out there, especially the big chains, require you to sign up for a one-year membership (at least) to get in the door.

 That’s a pretty good deal for having the flexibility to change gyms or cancel anytime you want.

-No contract, or month to month, gym memberships are a lot more expensive than contract memberships — but the extra flexibility can save you a lot of hassle.
+No contract, or month to month, or short term gym memberships are a lot more expensive than contract memberships — but the extra flexibility can save you a lot of hassle.

 If you’ve never tried to get out of a yearly gym contract, then consider yourself lucky.